 Who we are

-The primary mission of the University of Houston College of Medicine (UHCOM) Office of Research is to provide administrative support for research operations and activities.
-UHCOM identifies research opportunities and partnerships, facilitates the submission of sponsored project proposals, provides advice, guidance and updates regarding rules and regulations and assists faculty, staff and students in effective stewardship of research-related endeavors.
+The primary mission of the Tilman J. Fertitta Family College of Medicine Office of Research is to provide administrative support for research operations and activities.
+Fertitta Family College of Medicine identifies research opportunities and partnerships, facilitates the submission of sponsored project proposals, provides advice, guidance and updates regarding rules and regulations and assists faculty, staff and students in effective stewardship of research-related endeavors.

 What we do